 We maintain insurance for our offices and laboratory in Petah-Tikva, Israel.
 Our insurance program covers approximately \$0.85 million of equipment and lease improvements against risk of loss.
-In addition, we maintain the following insurance: employer liability with coverage of approximately \$5.7 million; third party liability with coverage of approximately \$0.87 million; fire insurance coverage of approximately \$0.43 million; natural disaster coverage of approximately \$1.3 million; all risk coverage of approximately \$0.02 million for electronic equipment and machinery insurance for laboratory refrigerators; and directors' and officers' liability insurance with coverage of \$20.0 million per claim and \$20.0 million in the aggregate and also D&O Side A DIC insurance with coverage of \$5.0 million per claim and in the aggregate.
+In addition, we maintain the following insurance: employer liability with coverage of approximately \$5.7 million; third party liability with coverage of approximately \$0.87 million; fire insurance coverage of approximately \$0.43 million; natural disaster coverage of approximately \$1.3 million; all risk coverage of approximately \$0.02 million for electronic equipment and machinery insurance for laboratory refrigerators; and directors' and officers' liability insurance with coverage of \$5.0 million per claim and \$5.0 million in the aggregate.